 Visualization Selection Guide

-Picking the right chart is a separate skill from knowing how to code it.
-This guide focuses on the when — which chart fits your data and your question — and the mistakes that come from choosing wrong.
+Picking the right chart is a different skill from knowing how to draw one.
+This guide is about the when — which chart fits your data and your question — and the mistakes you make when you pick wrong.

 For the syntax and code, see Matplotlib / Seaborn Notebook.
 All examples use the same parking dataset.